AI Email Writing Guide: Write Better Emails in Half the Time

 Fourth: ask for options before a final answer.
 For important emails, ask for 2-3 variations with different approaches.
 Compare subject lines, tones, or structures.
 Pick what fits best, then refine.

 Fifth: require evidence.
 For any claims, prices, dates, or commitments — verify them yourself.
-Don’t let AI invent facts.
+Never let AI invent facts about your business or make promises on your behalf.

 Prompt Templates That Actually Work

-Here are five prompts I’ve seen work across different email contexts.
+Here are five prompts for different email scenarios.
 Adapt them to your situation.

 The general-purpose expert prompt: